swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 var someValue: String
 ```

+Each of the property wrapper types could have different implementations with
+different data, but all of them present the same interface through `$someValue` and `someValue`.

 ### Restrictions on the use of property wrappers

 There are a number of restrictions on the use of property wrappers when defining a property: